dominikbraun/timetrace/README.md

 timetrace edit record 2021-05-01-15-00 --plus 15m
 ```

-Restore the record to it's state prior to the last edit:
+:fire: **New:** Restore the record to it's state prior to the last edit:

 ```
 timetrace edit record 2021-05-01-15-00 --revert